Skip to main content

 4.6.
 International Relations

-The International Relations Coordination Unit (UCRI) was created by Resolution of December 26, 2004 of the President of the Tax Agency with the purpose of providing it with a specific organic unit that would ensure the coordination of the different international activities in who participates.
-At an organic level, said Unit was integrated into the Office of the Director General in 2011 and its functions are assigned the development and coordination of the Agency's relations with foreign bodies and institutions and international organizations that are not specifically attributed to other bodies.
+The International Relations Coordination Unit (UCRI) was created by Resolution of December 26, 2004 of the President of the Tax Agency with the purpose of providing the latter with a specific organic unit that would ensure the coordination of the different international activities in which it participates.
+At the organizational level, this Unit was integrated in 2011 into the Office of the Director General and is responsible for developing and coordinating the Agency's relations with foreign bodies and institutions and international organizations that are not specifically assigned to other bodies.

-On the other hand, it must be taken into account that the customs field is, by definition, intrinsically international.
+Furthermore, it must be taken into account that the customs area is, by definition, intrinsically international.
 The concept of “customs” is not understood except in an international context, given that its function is the facilitation and control of international trade in goods.
-The Agency's Customs and Excise Department carries out intense international activity, which is channeled through the General Subdirectorate of International Relations in close collaboration with the UCRI.
+The Agency's Customs and Excise Department carries out intense international activity, which is channelled through the General Subdirectorate of International Relations in close collaboration with the UCRI.

 In 2022, the Agency's international presence has been a true reflection of the new way of working after the pandemic.
-This year there has been a significant increase in face-to-face meetings that have been completed with videoconferences and activities in hybrid format with different international institutions and organizations, the provision of technical assistance virtually and the holding of online courses and seminars.
+This year there has been a significant increase in face-to-face meetings, which have been supplemented by videoconferences and hybrid activities with the various international institutions and organisations, the provision of virtual technical assistance and the holding of online courses and seminars.

 The Tax Agency participates, among others, in the following international organizations through different instruments, whether working groups, forums, seminars or other projects: